Pressure drop reduction and heat transfer deterioration in circular pipe flow, and the PIV method.

 When slush nitrogen is to be used as the refrigerant for HTS power transmission, heat generation can be anticipated due to superconductor quench, making it important to also consider pressure drop of slush nitrogen during heat transfer, together with forced convection heat transfer to slush nitrogen.

 Flow and heat transfer experiments were performed with respect to slush nitrogen flow in a horizontal heat transfer pipe.
-From the experimental results, we firstly reported that the pressure drop reduction and heat transfer deterioration (i.e., pressure drop and heat transfer coefficient for liquid nitrogen are greater than those of slush nitrogen) emerged simultaneously during pipe flow, and the mechanisms involved in pressure drop reduction and heat transfer deterioration have been elucidated [20, 21].
+From the experimental results, we firstly reported in the world that the pressure drop reduction and heat transfer deterioration (i.e., pressure drop and heat transfer coefficient for slush nitrogen are less than those of liquid nitrogen) emerged simultaneously during pipe flow, and the mechanisms involved in pressure drop reduction and heat transfer deterioration have been elucidated [20, 21].

 In addition to the quantitative determination of pressure drop reduction and heat transfer deterioration, We have also reported on the visualization of solid particle behavior by means of a high-speed video camera and flow velocity distribution of solid particles measured using the PIV method* as presented in the figure below, as well as the elucidation of the reduction of the reduction and deterioration mechanisms through flow analysis, employing a numerical analysis code (SLUSH-3D) that we developed.